 Our infrastructure enables rapid supply of thousands of pre-clinical mRNAs for in vitro and in vivo research to accelerate programmes from idea to development candidate designation.

 Our mRNA DESIGN STUDIO enables rapid design of multiple mRNAs.

-As the DIGITAL BIOTECH COMPANY™, we maximize the utility of mRNA in our proprietary, web-based mRNA DESIGN STUDIO.
+As the DIGITAL BIOTECH COMPANY™, we maximise the utility of mRNA in our proprietary, web-based mRNA DESIGN STUDIO.

 Our scientists request mRNAs for a specific protein.

-The protein target is automatically converted to an initial optimized mRNA sequence.
+The protein target is automatically converted to an initial optimised mRNA sequence.

 Using our Sequence Designer module, they can tailor entire mRNAs from the 5’-UTR to the coding region to the 3’-UTR based on our ever-improving proprietary learnings.